Iron Ore Line: Heavier trains

 Since 1969 the ore trains have been using the Soviet SA3 coupler.
 However, LKAB wanted to try Janney couplers (also known as AAR coupler, used in much heavier trains in USA and South Africa), as the SA3 couplers were not much tested with the new weights.
 Later LKAB went back to SA3 couplers which now are used on all ore trains.
 In 2003, the Iron Ore Line from Kiruna to Riksgränsen and the Ofoten Line were finished upgraded to 30 tonne axle load, allowing half the trains to operate with maximum capacity.

 The Northern East West Freight Corridor is an initiative by the International Union of Railways aiming to establish a freight corridor from the Far East to North America.
 The route would use the Ofoten Line and transship from rail to ship at Narvik.
 The main report for the project was made in 2004, but since there had been limited funding for the project.

 On 23 August 2007, LKAB ordered another four twin units, with delivery in 2010 and 2011, and costing €52 million.
 This will replace all remaining Dm3.
 After delivery, six locomotives are used from Kiruna to Luleå, and twenty are used from Kiruna to Narvik.
 By 2009, sufficient passing loops had been built along the whole line from Narvik to Luleå to allow all trains to operate with full capacity.
 By 2011, LKAB's will be able to replace all the Dm3, and convert all the ore trains to 68 cars.
 This will increase the capacity from 28 to 33 million tonnes per year, and at the same time reduce the number of departures per day from 21 to 15.

 A well managed ore train going downhill may have an electricity consumption of around zero due to regenerative braking.

 Resignalling

 In March 2021 it was announced that Hitachi Rail had been awarded a contract by Trafikverket to roll out ERTMS level 2 signalling system on the line between Gällivare and Boden.

+In september 2024, ERTMS was used for real traffic between Kiruna and Gällivare, the first ERTMS stretch on the Iron Ore Line.

+Incidents

+In December 2023 a fully laden train derailed near Vassijaure.
+The line was subsequently repaired and reopened in February 2024, however another derailment took place a week after it reopened near the same location.
+A preliminary investigation was opened to consider the possibility of sabotage.